 Capital assets, which include property, facilities, equipment, and intangible assets, are reported in the government-wide financial statements.
 Capital assets are defined by SWT as assets with an initial, individual cost of more than \$5,000.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at acquisition value at the date of donation.
-The capitalization threshold established for assets by category are as listed on the following page.
+The capitalization threshold established for assets by category are as listed in the table below.